hashgraph/hedera-local-node/docs/custom-sub-system-builds.md

 git clone https://github.com/hashgraph/hedera-local-node.git
 ```

 In the following guide we have chosen to use tag `local` for the locally created images.
 This value should be set in `value` key in `./src/configuration/local.json` for the corresponding image.
-The example below will set all images to be the one that are locally build:
+The example below will set all images to be the one that are locally built:

 ```
 {"key": "NETWORK_NODE_IMAGE_TAG", "value": "local"},